 Syringomas are benign tumors of eccrine origin commonly found around (usually below) the eyes .
-Eccrine simply means sweat glands and the sweat glands around the eyes are the common sites of transformation into syringoma but the eruptive type of syringoma may involve several parts of the body.
+The sweat glands around the eyes are the common sites of transformation into syringoma but the eruptive type of syringoma may involve several parts of the body.

 Treatments for syringoma include using creams or having the dermatologist do any of the following:

 Excision: the dermatologist will use a small scalpel to cut and take out the syringoma one by one.
 This might take a long time and may hurt especially if it is deep which is why anesthesia is sometimes needed.